AnonymouX47/termvisage/docs/source/concepts.rst

 Logs are more detailed event reports meant for troubleshooting and debugging purporses.

 Logs are written to a file on a local filesystem.
 The default log file is ``~/.termvisage/termvisage.log`` but a different file can be specified:

 * for all sessions, using :confval:`log file`
-* per session, using the ``-l | --log-file`` command-line option
+* per session, using :option:`-l | --log-file <termvisage -l>`

 A log entry has the following format: